mrd-T/mini_redis/Readme.md

 ```
 We welcome contributions for developing SDKs in other programming languages.

+# 🤝 Contribute
+If you want to contribute to the project, please check the [issues](https://github.com/ToniXWD/toni-lsm/issues).
+Also, you can concat me by 📧 [xwdtoni@126.com](mailto:xwdtoni@126.com)

 ## Lab Construction
 I have a plan to make this project a step-to-step Lab like `CMU15445` or `MIT 6.824`.
-If you are interested in this project, please feel free to contact me by emial: xwdtoni@126.com.
+If you are interested in this project, please feel free to contact me by 📧 [xwdtoni@126.com](mailto:xwdtoni@126.com)

 Besides, the branch `lab-dev` is a development branch for the lab construction.

-# License
+# 📜 License

 This project is licensed under the MIT License.